mfaridi1394/BlueTeaming-Notes/WindowsDFIR.md

 We can automate the whole process using tools like autopsy,kape etc. We can either run these tools directly on suspected host or we can create their disk image and then analys in our workstation.
 TO know what to look for reference the manual dfir process in next section down below

+### FTK imager
+We can collect only relative artifacts(file,hives,directories) using ftkimager custom image .
+This way we dont need full disk to be imaged, we can only select selective  thigns which are required.

+### Kape
+ Kape has cli and gui interfaces.
+It has modules and targets files installed with it.Targets are type of artifacts and Modules are Eric zimmermen tools to analyse the artifacts with its relative tools.We can manually analyse using EZ tools but its nice to have integrated with KAPE.
+We can select selective targers or all targets and modules

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------